cdent/etcd-compute/README.md

 python schedule.py destroy d578fb7c-7787-4e73-b69a-a7b3ef9bf73a
 ```

-This will destroy and undefine it on the host, and clear the allocations in
+This will destroy and undefine it on the host, removing the disk,
-placement.
-You can also use `virsh` to destroy VMs, but this will
+and clear the allocations in placement.
+You can also use `virsh` to
-not clean up allocations.
+destroy VMs, but this will not clean up allocations.

 **Note**: The database and etcd data (in `/data/etcd`) are not
 cleaned up.
 You'll want to take care of that yourself.